1993 Philadelphia Phillies season: Regular season

 During the season there were a multitude of memorable moments.
 In late April, the team rallied from an 8–0 deficit to defeat the San Francisco Giants 9–8 in 10 innings, spurred when Giants reliever Bryan Hickerson slammed the ball to the ground to celebrate an out.
 In San Diego, a few days later, left-fielder Milt Thompson saved a game by making a leaping catch on a potential grand slam by the Padres' catcher Bob Geren.

 Terry Mulholland hurled the first shutout in Mile High Stadium, as the Phils swept the expansion Colorado Rockies in late May.
 On July 2, the Phils and Padres played a doubleheader that lasted almost 12 hours with rain delays; Mitch Williams won the second game with an RBI single at 4:41 AM.
 Five days later, Lenny Dykstra ended a 7–6, 20-inning game against the Dodgers at Veterans Stadium with a ground-rule double.

 The Phillies survived a 6–14 skid from late June through mid-July that shrunk their lead in the East to three games on July 17.
 A three-game sweep of the St. Louis Cardinals to end July effectively pushed the Redbirds out of the pennant chase, and Danny Jackson's 12–0 rout of Cincinnati on August 29 left the Cards 10 games out and the Expos 10 1/2 out with one month to go.

 However, another slip in September caused some columnists in the city to compare the club to the infamous 1964 team.
 They lost five of seven games at home to the Cubs and Astros, then lost two of three at Olympic Stadium, which brought Montreal within four games with 13 remaining.

 All that was laid to rest on September 28, when the Phils clinched the NL East with a 10–7 win over in-state rival Pittsburgh at Three Rivers Stadium.
 Mariano Duncan hit a grand slam to lead a comeback, and little-used Donn Pall closed out the game, touching off a wild celebration for their first division crown since 1983.
 Outfielder Wes Chamberlain ended all the references to 1964, screaming, "It's 1993, baby!
 It ain't 1964.
 Where are those ghosts now?".
 Here is Phillies announcer Harry Kalas's call of the final out of the Division-clinching game against Pittsburgh:

 The hit song "Whoomp!
 (There It Is)" became the unofficial team theme song throughout the season and postseason.

+This would be the Phillies only winning season of the 1990s as the team would fall back into mediocrity and would not have another winning record until 2001.